Undergraduate Research

 Julie Dao

 Julie spent her senior year in the lab (just about every hour she was not in class!), working with graduate student Anne Vardo.
 Julie picked a very difficult project that combined many, many hours at the microscope counting parasite cells and working through some touchy PCR runs to genotype infections of Plasmodium mexicanum in the lizard host.
 She wanted to determine if clones of parasites, within individual infections, wax and wane in aboundance over time.
 This required genotyping parasites over several time periods, and counting parasite densities for those same samples.
 Her results were among the first documentation of changes in abundance of specific clones over time in an infection of any malaria parasite.
-Julie is now a research technician in in a Medical School laboratory, and plans a career in medicine or research.
+Julie szx a research technician in in a Medical School laboratory for several years, and then moved on to a career in science writing.

 Jessica Waite